 - A strong commitment to making the love of Christ visible through social healing, local economic development, and community revitalization

-Supported by a grant from The Duke Endowment, Thriving Communities Fellows receive scholarship funding to cover the full cost of tuition for three years of study.
+Supported by a grant from The Duke Endowment, Thriving Communities Fellows receive scholarship funding to cover the full cost of tuition for three years of study in the residential M.Div. program.
 In addition, the Divinity School provides the funding for regular programming, mentoring, and travel and enrichment experiences.

 How to Apply

-Interested candidates should first apply for the M.Div. through the regular Duke Divinity School admission process.
-Eligible applicants will be invited by the Office of Admissions to submit supplemental materials specific to the Thriving Communities Fellowship.
+Interested candidates should apply for the M.Div. through the regular Duke Divinity School admission process.
+The fellowship can be listed as an "Area of Interest" or folded into the narrative of the "Statement of Purpose."

-Thriving Communities Fellows will need to enroll full-time and maintain a GPA of at least 3.0.
+Thriving Communities Fellows will need to enroll full-time as a residential student and maintain a GPA of at least 3.0.
 After graduating, fellows are expected to engage in creative and life-giving forms of ministry connecting congregations to communities.
 Graduates of the fellowship will not have any official obligations.